timvgaming/linux-wine-everquest/installing-everquest-linux-mint-wine.md

   - click **Patch**

-- After the patcher finishes patching, EverQuest will launch (**the success signal for this step**).
+- After the patcher finishes patching, EverQuest will launch inside the Wine 1366×768 virtual desktop. (**the success signal for this step**).
   -  Note: Always launch EverQuest via the EQAscendant patcher.
 - Login to the Ascendant server

+  - To speed server login along, when the SOE splash screen pops, **click** it to move to the login screen.
+If you don't "click", the splash screen remains in place for 30 seconds before progressing to login.

 - Create a test character if you don't already have a character
 - Enter world, and look around
 - OK, that's enough.
 Log out and close the game completely.